xtyangpsp/SeisGo/README.md

 $ pip install .
 ```

-If you are planning to frequently make changes to the scripts
+If you are planning to frequently make changes to the scripts, add `-e` in the install command:

 ```
 $ pip install -e .
 ```

-is recommended.
 The '-e' option will automatically update executable scripts in the python env without doing 'pip install .' every time.

 3. Test the installation